 INSTRUCTOR: Maikel Alendy

-This hybrid course analyzes the anthropological, biological, business implications and significance of play throughout the human experience.
-With mobile gaming representing a multimillion-dollar business and its sociological impact on health and communication from our continuous “tech-reliance”, online community development, and its implications on ADDHD; play represents a significant and often overlooked foundation in the smartphone-Era.
+This course analyzes the anthropological, biological, and business implications and significance of play throughout the human experience.
+With mobile gaming representing a multimillion-dollar business and its sociological impact on health and communication by our continuous “tech-reliance”, online community development, and its implications on ADDHD; play represents a significant and often overlooked foundation in the smartphone-Era.
 Students are required to participate in a class mobile social-gaming platform (e.g. Clash of Clans, Star Wars Commander, PokeMon Go!, etc.), design and present a mobile game application/board game/group activity, create and perform their own TED talks video, and participate in a hospital.
 Major components of this course are a collaboration with FIU’s Edge Lab to create play objects using a 3D printer and creating and carry-out an instructional game for k-5 students at Sweetwater Elementary School.
 This course has no required textbook; students will evaluate course content through videos, published journals, online articles, case studies, and TED talks presentations.